 On ProQuest's platform.
 Comprises ABI/INFORM Global, ABI/INFORM Trade and Industry, and ABI/INFORM Dateline.
 Features thousands of full-text journals, dissertations, working papers, key business and economics periodicals such as the Economist, country-and industry-focused reports, and downloadable data.
 Its international coverage gives researchers a complete picture of companies and business trends around the world.

-Formerly Business & Company Resource Center.
 Research and analyze worldwide companies and industries.
 Extensive reference content from scholarly journals, news, market research reports, market share reporter, SWOT reports and more.
+New platform coming 12/16/22!
+SEE INFORMATION

-Hundreds of academic journals in full text from v.1:n.
-1. Access to current subscribed content of participating titles included.
+Hundreds of academic journals in full text from v.1: n.1.
+Primary source materials include 19th Century British Pamphlets, Struggles for Freedom: Southern Africa, and World Heritage Sites: Africa.
+All Open Content, Collections, and Reports are available to Fordham users.
+Artstor database of visual media is now accessible from the JSTOR platform.
 Basic and advanced searching defaults to "read and download" content we subscribe to.
 Browsing defaults to "all content."
 Look for the Access Level limiter on the lower left side to change settings.
+Access excludes ebooks, Thematic Collections and Global Plants (part of Primary Sources).